FOREX-Euro dips on French lockdown fears, U.S. vote drives volatility gauges up | Business

 The dollar rose against the euro on prospects of a national coronavirus lockdown in France, with implied volatility gauges in the common currency and the yen hitting multi-month highs as traders positioned for next week's U.S. election.
 The dollar fell against the safe-haven Japanese currency, as disappointment that the United States has not yet found a way to push through another round of fiscal stimulus also weighed on market sentiment.

-The yuan was flat at 6.7171 in the offshore market , with one-week implied volatility in the Chinese currency spiking to its highest since the beginning of 2016.
+The dollar index, which tracks the currency against a basket of six currencies, edged up 0.3% at 93.46.
+The yuan was flat at 6.7194 in the offshore market, with one-week implied volatility in the Chinese currency spiking to its highest since the beginning of 2016.

+The People's Bank of China reportedly asked local Chinese banks on Tuesday to drop the Counter Cyclical Factor (CCF) in their daily fixing models.
+"While we believe that this is a strong signal from the PBoC allowing weakness in the onshore yuan, in practice, banks have already been lowering the CCF in the last few months," said Lauri Hälikkä, fixed income and currency strategist at SEB.

+"Thus, the effect of the change is very limited," Hälikkä said.
+Elsewhere, the British pound also fell versus the dollar and was last down by 0.6% at $1.2969.
+Sterling stayed steady versus the euro at 90.45 pence.

 - READ MORE ON: